 How to do the Breech Tilt

-The funny thing is next.
-Lie on the board with your head down and feet resting on either side of the board on the couch.
+Now lie on your back on the board with your head down and feet resting on either side of the board on the couch.
+Put another pillow under your neck for extra support.

 Before the Breech Tilt